mgechev/angular2-style-guide/README.md

 * Extract the more complex and bigger templates, longer than 15 lines of code, into a separate file and put them next to their controllers' definition.

   *Why?*: In case a big and complex template is inlined in the component metadata it may shift the focus from the component's logic defined within the controller.

+* Locate the template of the component in the same directory where the component's logic resides in.

 * Use [`@Input`](https://angular.io/docs/ts/latest/api/core/Input-var.html) and [`@Output`](https://angular.io/docs/ts/latest/api/core/Output-var.html) instead of the `inputs` and `outputs` properties of the [`@Directive`](https://angular.io/docs/ts/latest/api/core/Directive-decorator.html) and [`@Component`](https://angular.io/docs/ts/latest/api/core/Component-decorator.html) decorators: